BanyAdm/Love2Apk/README.md

 **6.** When The Batch/Bash File Finishes You Should See A File Called **"game-aligned-debugSigned.apk"** Thats Your Apk File

 And Thats It!
 Customizations Are Here!
-You Can Edit The Apk's Title, Package name, etc
+You Can Edit The Apk's Title,Package name,etc

 **Thänks!** ❤